Japan's dual citizens get a tacit nod but keep their status in the shadows | The Japan Times

 If the Japanese government continues its policy of not forcing people to make a declaration of choice before the age of 22 as stipulated in the Nationality Law, young people such as Silva’s children will be able to grow up and decide for themselves what to do about the issue of citizenship whenever they are ready.

 Any moves to force young people to choose between countries could work against Japan’s best interests by driving talented dual nationals away.
 In a submission to the Diet in 2012 on the issue of dual citizenship, the Justice Ministry stated that of the estimated 10 percent of Japanese dual nationals who do make the declaration of choice before age 22, half chose to give up their Japanese citizenship.
-This issue makes headlines periodically when Japanese-born figures who have naturalized in the U.S., for example, win major accolades, such as Nobel laureates Yoichiro Nambu in 2008 and Shinya Yamanaka in 2014.
+This issue makes headlines periodically when Japanese-born figures who have naturalized in the U.S., for example, win major accolades, such as Nobel laureate Yoichiro Nambu in 2008.

 Kanako Ishigura, the mother of a boy with Japanese citizenship who is applying for a passport from the U.S., his father’s country, says she would prefer to see the whole issue taken out of the closet and dual nationality encouraged.